 Weekend mornings call for a hearty breakfast but sometimes you simply don't want to go through all the trouble of making a classic French toast recipe.
 This easy breakfast casserole is a great way to get an impressive breakfast on the table that will feed a crowd with minimal effort.

-While this overnight french toast recipe is the perfect breakfast for any time of the year, it is especially welcome at special occasions and on a holiday morning.
+While this overnight French toast recipe is the perfect breakfast for any time of the year, it is especially welcome on special occasions and on a holiday morning.
 The kids coming down to the smell of French toast on Christmas morning is what memories are made of!

 Why You'll Love This Recipe!